05 Mar Is “AGENT” A Bad Word?

 Unfortunately, because of this reputation, every time we announce a new, innovative talent management (or agent) concept, the haters, doubters, and skeptics come out to question our motivation and point out how all we want to do is exploit the people we represent.
 See the response to a Hacker News post launching our newest venture Ascend.

 Given the unfavorable preconception surrounding agents, this is understandable but also very frustrating.
-While outsiders can’t always know the good intentions we have internally, the clients and customers who have worked with us for years know that we regularly put their interests in front of ours more often than not.
+While outsiders can’t always know the good intentions we have internally, the clients and customers who have worked with us for years know that we regularly put their interests in front of ours.
 We work with our clients with a long-term perspective in the hopes that by working towards what is best for all parties involved, the relationship is lasting, and they come back for additional opportunities.
 We genuinely like helping both our clients and our customers and strive to protect both sides from those who would like to take advantage of them.

 Our business model speaks to this concept, as we are always paid a commission percentage of our clients’ compensation.
 Of course, as some critics are quick to point out, there are still ways for conflicts of interest to arise.
 Here are a few issues we run into and ways we try to avoid them.